bobk48/unixthetextbook3/README.md

 Just email bobk48@gmail.com, and we will evaluate your error reports or any other requests you make, and take appropriate action.

+Advisory 5.
+Posted 12/5/16
+Added all the Figures in Chapter 3 as .jpegs, which should give you the ability to see them more clearly than they appear in the printed book.

 Advisory 4.
 Posted 11/20/16
 Added a couple more errors I found to the Errata files!